NotsoanoNimus/OrchidOS_x86/docs/MEMORY_MAP.md

 - **00090000 to 0009FDFF**: FREE.
 - *0009FC00 to 0009FFFF: Extended BDA.
 Reserved.*
 - *000A0000 to 000FFFFF: Video/VGA memory & ROM area.
 Reserved.*
+- 00100000 to 01100000: VFS_BUFFER --> Virtual File System where temporary user files are created/stored, entries described by the entries in the VFS_TABLE at 0x00002000.
-- 00100000 to FFFFFFFF: Memory Heap / Free for Allocation.
+- 01100000 to FFFFFFFF: Memory Heap / Free for Allocation.
 Replace FFFFFFFF with max available RAM on target system.

 ### About That Kernel...